Chart Color Schemes

 The level of general health in Torrensville is notably higher than the national average with prevalence of common health conditions quite low across both younger and older age cohorts

-Torrensville shows better-than-average health outcomes, with low prevalence of common conditions across all ages.
+Torrensville shows higher-than-average health outcomes, with low prevalence rates of common health conditions across both younger and older age groups.

-About 53% (~2,272 people) have private health cover, slightly higher than the average SA2 area.
-Mental health issues and arthritis are most prevalent, affecting 8.8 and 6.2% respectively.
-Around 72.3% report no medical ailments, compared to 70.9% in Greater Adelaide.
-The area has 15.3% (661 people) aged 65+, lower than Greater Adelaide's 17.6%.
-Health outcomes among seniors are above average, aligning with the general population's health profile.
+It has a private health cover rate of approximately 53% (about 2,282 people), slightly higher than the average SA2 area.
+Mental health issues and arthritis are the most prevalent medical conditions in Torrensville, affecting 8.8% and 6.2% of residents respectively.
+About 72.3% of residents report having no medical ailments, compared to 70.9% across Greater Adelaide.
+The area has a lower proportion of seniors aged 65 and over at 15.3% (664 people), compared to Greater Adelaide's 17.6%.
+Health outcomes among seniors in Torrensville are above average, similar to those of the general population.

 Frequently Asked Questions - Health